NaveenKumar-3424/AzureCloudTraining/Day-16/Docker-day-1.md

 For Demo,

-You can create an Ubuntu EC2 Instance on AWS and run the below commands to install docker.
+You can create an Ubuntu VM on Azure and run the below commands to install docker.

 ```
-sudo apt update
+curl -fsSL https://get.docker.com -o get-docker.sh
-sudo apt install docker.io -y
+sudo sh ./get-docker.sh
 ```